tsaastam/packer-centos-vagrant/README.md

 # packer-centos-vagrant
-Simple configuration files &amp; scripts for downloading a verified CentOS ISO image with Packer and converting it into a Vagrant box
+Simple configuration files &amp; scripts for downloading a verified CentOS ISO image with Packer and converting it into a Vagrant box.

 ## What &amp; how